michaelwlu/definitely-not-reddit/README.md

 This was a doozy of a process.
 I had wanted to add support for content posts in order to expand the usability of the site and allow users to embed images, gifs, videos, and links in their posts.

-For the first three items, the process was simple enough: URLs within the post body would be parsed and categorized, then rendered accordingly as an image or video tag or handled by [React Player](https://www.npmjs.com/package/react-player), which supports YouTube, Vimeo, Twitch, etc.
+For the first three items, the process was simple enough: URLs within the post body would be parsed and categorized, then rendered accordingly as an image or video tag or handled by [ReactPlayer](https://www.npmjs.com/package/react-player), which supports YouTube, Vimeo, Twitch, etc.

 As for web page links, my intention was to display a card preview, similar to the format on Facebook and Twitter feeds.
 This required obtaining meta tags data.
 The first method I found was a package called [link-preview-generator](https://www.npmjs.com/package/link-preview-generator).
 Because it uses Puppeteer to scrape said page, the implementation had to be server-side.